-In its fourth edition, EXPO CHICAGO, presents artwork from 140 leading galleries, representing 16 countries and 47 cities from around the world.
-Through collaborative IN/SITU, /Dialogues, and Special Exhibition programs, it also reveals how the University of Chicago is shaping Chicago's greater contemporary art landscape.
+In its eighth edition, EXPO CHICAGO, presents artwork from leading galleries from Chicago and around the world.
+Through collaborative EXPO ART WEEK, /Dialogues, and Special Exhibition programs, it also reveals how the University of Chicago is shaping Chicago's greater contemporary art landscape.

-For a full list of EXPO CHICAGO programs and participants, visit expochicago.com.
+For information on tickets, hours, and a full list of EXPO CHICAGO programs and participants, visit expochicago.com.

 The Renaissance Society